-- Director since 6th of April 2017. - Senior Independent Advisor of Mubadala Development Company. - Chairman of the Investment Committee at the private equity fund Apis.pe and a board director of Starzplay Arabia and Emirates Integrated Telecommunications Company PJSC in Dubai. - Prior to joining Sonera Corporation where he held several management positions, including the position of CEO, he used to work for the Finnish National Fund for Research and Development.
+Mr Relander became a director on 6 April 2017.
+He is Senior Independent Advisor of Mubadala Development Company.
+Mr Relander worked for the Finnish National Fund for Research and Development prior to joining Sonera Corporation where he held several management positions, including the position of CEO.
 He left Sonera in 2001 to join Accel Partners, a private equity and venture capital group before joining the Emirates Investment Authority in 2009 where he was a member of its Investment and Management Committees.
+Mr Relander graduated from the Helsinki School of Economics with an MSC in Economics.
+He also holds an MBA from the Helsinki School of Economics having completed part of it at the Wharton School, University of Pennsylvania (USA), and studied also for a PhD at the Wharton School and the Aalto University, Helsinki.
+He is Chairman of the Investment Committee at the private equity fund Apis.pe and a board director of Starzplay Arabia and Emirates Integrated Telecommunications Company PJSC in Dubai.
+He is a member of the Audit and Risk Committee, the Nomination Committee and the Strategy and Investment Committee of SES.

-- Graduated from the Helsinki School of Economics with an MSC in Economics and also holds an MBA from the Helsinki School of Economics having completed part of it at the Wharton School, University of Pennsylvania (USA), and studied also for a PhD at the Wharton School and the Aalto University, Helsinki. - Mr Relander is a Finnish national.
+Mr Relander is a Finnish national.
 He is an independent director.